 - Almonds: I prefer raw whole almonds (with the skins on), but blanched almonds in any shape or form – sliced, slivered, etc. work too.
 If you can find almonds in the refrigerator (as opposed to a shelf or a bin), get those.
 They will be fresher and more flavorful.
 I don’t recommend soaking the almonds.
 Soaked almonds will not break down into smooth nut butter.

 How to Make Almond Butter

-The great thing about this almond butter recipe is that it literally takes 50 seconds to turn whole almonds into creamy nut butter.
+The great thing about this almond butter recipe is that it literally takes 50 seconds to turn whole almonds into creamy nut butter, provided you have a high-speed blender with a tamper.
 Here’s how:

 - Let the almonds cool.
 This step is really important.
 If the almonds are too hot, they will melt the Vitamix container.
-This is not an issue when making hot soup in which the water prevents the blend from going above 212°F/100°C. But nuts are dry and with enough friction of the blade, they can go above 250°F/121°C where the container starts to melt.
+This is not an issue when making hot soup in which the water prevents the blend from going above 212°F/100°C. But nuts are dry, and with enough blade friction, they can go above 250°F/121°C, where the container starts to melt.

-- Blend.
-Add the almonds into a Vitamix blender and blend on high until smooth and creamy, for about 1 minute.
+- Blend the almonds.
+Add the almonds to a Vitamix blender and blend on high until smooth and creamy, for about 1 minute.
 The almonds will go from whole to crushed to ground to pasty to creamy.
 Use the tamper to push the nuts down into the blade as you’re blending.
+Make sure you don’t reduce the quantity of almonds if using a Vitamix.
+You need a minimum amount of nuts in the blender container to ensure the blade works properly.
 If the almond butter seems dry, it’s most likely because the almonds needed to roast a little bit longer.
-If that happens, just add a tablespoon of neutral oil at a time until the almonds turn into creamy nut butter.
+If that happens, add a tablespoon of neutral oil at a time until the almonds turn into creamy nut butter.

 Note: you can also use a food processor to make nut butter, but the process is much less efficient – it takes about 20 minutes!